dev-mdirfan/Web-Development-Learning-Tutorials/1-HTML-One-Video-CWH/5-SEO.md

     * Minify or compress- [JS, CSS and HTML](https://developers.google.com/speed/docs/insights/MinifyResources)
     * New line or extra spaces takes large size file
 9. Add `alt` text to images.

+##### two method is use in form tag
+- get : idempotent means first time request the server and then not get refreshed
+- post : it request again and and refreshe